electron/packager/readme.md

 └── script.js
 ```

-The `Foo Bar.app` folder generated can be executed by a system running OS X, which will start the packaged Electron app.
+The `Foo Bar.app` folder generated can be executed by a system running macOS, which will start the packaged Electron app.
 This is also true of the Windows x64 build on a system running a new enough version of Windows for a 64-bit system (via `Foo Bar-win32-x64/Foo Bar.exe`), and so on.

 ## Related